 - 62. In the present case, the Applicant was a lay person and filed the present Application without counsel's assistance.
-Furthermore, he was incarcerated and on death row at the time of filing the Application.15 His situation, therefore, affected his ability to aptly file the Application.
-As such, the period of three years and three months that he took to file the present Application is reasonable within the meaning of Rule 50(2)(f) of the Rules.16 - 63.
+Furthermore, he was incarcerated and on death row at the time of filing the Application.
+His situation, therefore, affected his ability to aptly file the Application.
+As such, the period of three years and three months that he took to file the present Application is reasonable within the meaning of Rule 50(2)(f) of the Rules.
+He had a lay person and filed the present application. - 63.
 Consequently, the Court dismisses the Respondent State's objection and holds that the Applicant filed the Application within a reasonable time as envisaged under Rule 50(2)(f) of the Rules.